antelle/run-remote-task/README.md

     }
     ```

-   If you're using Google Cloud Storage
+   If you're using Google Cloud Storage:
    ```json
    {
        "gcp": {